-Packing a suitcase for your coach holiday can seem like a lot of effort, but it really doesn’t have to be!
+Packing a suitcase for your coach trip can seem like a lot of effort, but it really doesn’t have to be!
 We've created an easy to digest infographic to ensure you don't forget any of the essentials, relieving the fear of forgetting items, meaning you can focus on having a great holiday.
 Below that is a more detailed list to ensure you really haven't forgotten anything and there's also advice on what you don't need to pack!

 Toiletries – the bare essentials you need to pack are simply soap/shampoo, deodorant and the hair product you use to style your hair.